Similarities And Differences Of Evolution Essential Vs Essential XTR Garbage Disposal Models

 Both the models come backed with some of the best features in the market.
-For instance, both of them are operated by the multi-grinding technology with two different phases.
+For instance, both of them use Multi-Grind technology with two grinding stages.
 Here, the food wastes go through two different stages of grinding instead of a single one.

-Additionally, they are also powered by the noise-insulation technology (popularly touted as Soundseal).
-As evident from the name, the soundseal technology goes a long way in making these machines quieter.
+Additionally, they also use the same noise-insulation technology (popularly touted as Soundseal).
+As evident from the name, the SoundSeal technology goes a long way in making these machines quieter.

-In terms of power and additional specifications, both the disposals seem to be pretty decent.
+In terms of power and additional specifications, both the disposals are pretty decent.
 Both of them come with the ¾ HP Dura-drive induction motors that feature an RPM of 1725.
-Alternatively, both of them also have constant feed types.
+Also, both garbage disposals are continuous feed type.
 To put it simply, you can constantly add in food wastes to the disposal while it’s continuing to run.